Functions#

 value

-- value_intersect(value1: Value, value2: Value) Tuple[bool, Value] #
+- value_intersect(value1: Value, value2: Value) tuple[bool, Value]#

 Calculates the intersection of two values.
 If the values have a non-empty intersection, the value representing the intersection is placed in

-is not modified.- Parameters:
+dest, unlessNone.
+If the intersection is non-empty,destis not modified.- Parameters:

 value1 – a value to intersect